cert-manager/website/content/training/building-controllers.md

 - The machinery of the Kubernetes API Server
 - Defining new Kinds using Custom Resource Definitions
 - What are controllers and operators
-- Best practise controller design patters
+- Best practise controller design patterns
 - Using Kubebuilder as a controller building framework
 - Making a controller and kind using Kubebuilder
 - Advanced controller techniques